White City Stadium (Liverpool)

-White City Stadium (Liverpool) was a greyhound racing stadium in Liverpool.
+White City Stadium (Liverpool) was a greyhound racing stadium in Liverpool, England.

 Origins

 Jimmy Shand and John Bilsland the owners of the Electric Hare Company had already built Stanley Greyhound Stadium in 1927, the same year as Breck Park Stadium and Bilsland planned to open Seaforth Greyhound Stadium after buying out Shand for £400,000 in 1930.
 However Shand also planned to open his own new track in Liverpool called White City, which won the race to be the third track in Liverpool to open after delays to the construction at Seaforth.

 Shand's plans were of a grand nature, a super track just one mile from the Stanley stadium located on the Lower Breck Road on an existing athletic ground.
 It was situated between housing and the Belmont Road Institution (a workhouse that would later become a hospital).

 Opening

 The stadium opened on Saturday 20 August 1932 and initially traded as The White City Greyhound Racing Company (Liverpool).
 The directors were Mrs & Mrs Shand, R.A.Russell, Bee Edwards and Robert Wright with Shand, Russell and Wright acting as stewards with the latter also holding the post of Racing Director.
 The stadium was completely under cover and cost £70,000 to construct.